thedatamonk/go-load-balancer/README.md

 ## How to perform load testing of this project?

 ```
-artillery run artillery.yaml --record --key <API_KEY>
+artillery run artillery.yaml --record --key <ARTILLERY_API_KEY>
 ```

-## Why this might be helpful for you?
+## Why This Might Be Helpful for You

-- You can use this as a base project for your implementation of a load balancer.
+- Use this as a base project to implement your own load balancer.
-- By playing around with the load balancer tool, you can see what would happen by tweaking different settings of a load balancer.
-- By playing around with the load balancer tool, you would understand the load balancer working much better.
+- Experiment with different load balancer settings to observe their impact.
+- Gain a deeper understanding of how a load balancer works by interacting with its configurations and mechanisms.

 ## Features

+1. **Dynamic Server Scaling**
-1. API endpoint to add more servers in case of increase in traffic.
+   - Add new servers dynamically via an API endpoint to handle increased traffic.

-2. Remove unhealthy servers - unhealthy is defined by a `threshold`.
-If a server is not responding continously for `threshold` amount of time, then this server will automatically be removed.
+2. **Automatic Removal of Unhealthy Servers**
+   - Servers are monitored continuously.
+   - If a server fails to respond for a specified `threshold` duration, it is automatically removed from the pool.

+3. **Intelligent Retry Mechanism**
-3. Retry mechanism - if a server fails to respond to a request sent by the load balancer, then the load balancer tries to send the same request to another server.
+   - If a server fails to process a request, the load balancer retries the request with another available server.

-4. Common load balancer strategies are implemented -
+4. **Multiple Load Balancing Strategies**
+   - Supports the following strategies:
-    - ***Round Robin***
+     - **Round Robin**
-    - ***Random***
+     - **Random**
-    - ***Least connections***
+     - **Least Connections**